wgytcraft/hello-world-template/README.md

 # hello-world-template
-## originally a test module, now a hello world starter, using only res.send
+## originally a test module, now a hello world starter, using only res.write